ApolloSRMApolloSRM

 Apollo Intelligence· January 28, 2026

-In January 2026, negotiators reached consensus on STATS — the Student Tuition and Transparency System — as the successor to Financial Value Transparency and Gainful Employment.
-Here's what changes, and what doesn't.
+In January 2026, negotiators reached consensus on STATS, the Student Tuition and Transparency System, as the successor to Financial Value Transparency and Gainful Employment.
+Here is what changes, and what does not.

-**Short answer:** the framework's name is changing from FVT/GE to STATS, but the thing it measures — whether your programs leave students better off — is not.
-Schools that track outcomes on a single record will adapt in an afternoon; schools rebuilding spreadsheets every cycle will not.
+The framework’s name is changing from FVT/GE to STATS, but the thing it measures, whether your programs leave students better off, is not.
+Schools that track outcomes on a single record will adapt in an afternoon.
+Schools rebuilding spreadsheets every cycle will not.

 What is STATS?